Nakazoto/UEVTC/README.md

-This is the start of the Usagi Electric Tube Computer (UETC) GitHub repo and Wiki
+This is the start of the Usagi Electric Vacuum Tube Computer (UEVTC) GitHub repo and Wiki